daniel-araujo/click4ever/README.md

 # click4ever

 An auto clicker for Linux running X11.
-Automatically generates many clicks per second.
+A program that generates a lot of mouse clicks per second at the current position of the mouse until you move it away.

 ## Usage